-Students will present outreach seminars on topics including thought and language, sleep and emotions, memory and sexuality, and addiction and love in three sessions, 5:30–7 p.m. on Monday; 5:30–7:30 p.m. on Tuesday; and noon–9 p.m. on Wednesday.
+Students will present outreach seminars on topics including sleep and memory, addictions, autism, and emotions and sex in three sessions, 5:30 to 7 p.m. on Monday; noon to 9 p.m. on Tuesday; and 7 to 9 p.m. on Wednesday.

-The third annual Robert B. Glassman Memorial Brain, Mind, and Behavior Symposium, in honor of the late professor of psychology who played a leading role in developing the popular neuroscience major at the College, will take place on Thursday.
-The symposium will feature poster presentations by students and alumni from 5:30–6:45 p.m. followed by interdisciplinary faculty talks on the phenomenon of memory, bad behavior, lying, and rescuing brain cells from 6:45–8:30 p.m.
+The second annual Robert B. Glassman Memorial Brain, Mind, & Behavior Symposium, in honor of the late professor of psychology who played a leading role in developing the burgeoning neuroscience major at the College, will take place on Thursday.